Not a day goes by that I don’t hear from someone who’s in the middle of some kind of account recovery process that isn’t working.

 Those are great, reliable ways to prove you are the rightful owner of the account and should be allowed back in.
 Anything less would allow hackers to impersonate or otherwise scam the system to break into accounts where they have no business being.

 Many people don’t set up this recovery information, and those that do often don’t keep their information current.

 Without it, there’s almost no hope for recovery.

 Alternate email addresses

-You should never, ever, have just a single email address these days.
+These days, you should never, ever, have just a single email address.

 … or when your account is hacked.

 How do you prove that you are you?
 By being able to access that second email account.
 Account recovery frequently involves sending a password-reset link, a code, or some other kind of information to that other email address, which proves you have access to that account.
 Since you’re the one who set it up as the alternate account, then you must be who you say you are, and thus should be allowed back into the account.